-TruMark Financial’s eighth annual Kiss-A-Pig Financial Literacy Fundraiser will be held on Wednesday, Oct.
-3, 2018, at 4 p.m. at the Abington Art Center in Jenkintown.
+TruMark Financial’s ninth annual Kiss-A-Pig Financial Literacy Fundraiser will be held on Wednesday, Oct.
+2, 2019, at the Abington Art Center in Jenkintown.
 The fundraiser is a component of TruMark Financial’s initiative, Building Financial Futures.
 The fundraiser brings together educators, community and business leaders, and credit union employees to raise money for the privilege of kissing a pig.
-Funds raised at this event will allow area schools to provide students with the tools needed to learn the basics of personal finance.
-Armed with the fundamentals of saving, borrowing, and investing, students will be able to make more informed decisions and to secure a future filled with financial success.
+Funds raised at this event allow area schools to provide students with the tools needed to learn the basics of personal finance.
+Armed with the fundamentals of saving, borrowing, and investing, students are able to make more informed decisions and secure a future filled with financial success.

-To date, TruMark Financial has donated more than $250,000 to area schools in need of personal finance resources.
-Local schools used the grants to purchase resources such as calculators, computer software, and textbooks to help teach the value of saving and the importance of managing money responsibly.
+To date, TruMark Financial has donated more than $300,000 to area schools in need of personal finance resources.
+Local schools use the grants to purchase resources such as calculators, computer software, and textbooks to help teach the value of saving and the importance of managing money responsibly.

 Support a Kiss-A-Pig participant